-• What is renewable fuel?
+What is renewable fuel?
 Renewable fuel is made from agricultural byproducts.
 It creates 60% less lifecycle emissions than diesel.
-By powering conventional buses with renewable fuel, we’re achieving 90% of the carbon efficiency of our hybrid-electric buses.
-To learn more about this comparison, see 2025 Transpo Presentation Hybrid vs Conventional, under “Resources,” on the right.
+When powered by renewable fuel, even conventional (diesel) buses achieve 90% of the carbon efficiency of our hybrid-electric buses.

 What are WTA’s non-fleet related Decarbonization Strategies?